 - 1. Average sales price assumptions vary by form of construction: - Woodframe strata apartment projects are assumed to achieve average sales prices of \$725 to \$750 per square foot in the Downtown and in the Fairfield and James Bay neighbourhoods and \$615 to \$625 per square foot in the Hillside neighbourhood.
-This is consistent with projects currently marketing near the case study sites. - Concrete strata apartment projects are assumed to achieve average sales prices of \$800 to \$825 per square foot depending on building height, consistent with projects currently marketing near the case study sites. - Average lease rates for new retail space are assumed to be in the \$30 to \$40 per square foot net range depending on the area.
-Net operating income from retail space is capitalized at 5.0% to estimate total market value. - 3.
+This is consistent with projects currently marketing near the case study sites. - Concrete strata apartment projects are assumed to achieve average sales prices of \$800 to \$825 per square foot depending on building height, consistent with projects currently marketing near the case study sites.

+Our sensitivity analysis tests the impact of a \$25 reduction in these sales prices.

+- 2. Average lease rates for new retail space are assumed to be in the \$30 to \$40 per square foot net range depending on the area (the upper end is for Cook Street Village where rents are comparatively high).
+Net operating income from retail space is capitalized at 5.0% to estimate total market value.
+However, it should be noted that the estimated commercial rents and value do not affect the results of our analysis as the same amount of commercial space is assumed to be included in projects at the base OCP density scenario as well as the maximum OCP density scenario. - 3.
 The cap rate used to estimate the value of the affordable housing units is 4.25% which is higher than the cap rate for new market rental properties.
-The estimated value of the affordable rental units is: - \$217 per square foot in Scenario 1. - \$306 per square foot in Scenario 2. - \$395 per square foot in Scenario 3. - 4.
-Residential commissions are assumed to be 3% of sales revenue. - 5.
-Marketing costs are assumed to total 3% of sales revenue. - 6.
+The estimated value of the affordable rental units is: - \$217 per square foot in Scenario 1 (80% of CMHC average rents). - \$306 per square foot in Scenario 2 (100% of CMHC average rents). - \$395 per square foot in Scenario 3 (120% of CMHC average rents).

+These values assume that operating costs total about \$4,100 to 4,200 per unit per year plus property taxes.
+Property tax are lower than new rental units due to the rent rate restrictions.

+Our sensitivity analysis tests the impact of higher operating costs of \$6,200 per unit per year (due to higher management costs).
+We also test a reduced value based on the estimated mortgage that could be supported by the net income (with the higher operating costs).

+- 4. Residential commissions are assumed to be 3% of sales revenue. - Marketing costs are assumed to total 3% of sales revenue. - 6.
 Leasing commissions on the commercial space are set at 17% of Year 1 lease income. - Rezoning costs (application fees, architects, consultants, management, disbursements) are assumed to total \$150,000.
-This assumes that rezoning is consistent with the OCP plan, otherwise the cost would likely be higher. - 8.
-Construction cost assumptions are as follows: - All-in hard costs for woodrame buildings including underground parking range from about \$270 to \$275 per square foot (plus contingency). - All-in hard costs for concrete buildings including underground parking range from about \$355 to \$360 per square foot (plus contingency). - A separate landscaping cost allowance of \$20 per square foot of site area is included. - An allowance of \$2,500 per lineal metre of site frontage is included for upgrades to the adjacent sidewalks, boulevard, street trees, lighting, and road to centre line.
+This assumes that rezoning is consistent with the OCP plan, otherwise the cost would likely be higher.
+This assumption does not affect the results of our analysis as the same rezoning cost is assumed at the base OCP density scenario as well as the maximum OCP density scenario.

+- 8. Construction cost assumptions are as follows: - All-in hard costs for woodrame buildings including underground parking range from about \$270 to \$275 per square foot (plus contingency) in our base case analysis.
+Our sensitivity testing assumed hard costs of about \$310 per square foot. - All-in hard costs for concrete buildings including underground parking range from about \$355 to \$360 per square foot (plus contingency) in our base case analysis.
+Our sensitivity testing assumed hard costs of about \$395 to \$400 per square foot. - A separate landscaping cost allowance of \$20 per square foot of site area is included. - An allowance of \$2,500 per lineal metre of site frontage is included for upgrades to the adjacent sidewalks, boulevard, street trees, lighting, and road to centre line.